kmaqsudi/Random_Scripts/README.md

-# List of Scripts along with brief description
+# List of scripts along with brief description

 This project includes the following random but useful scripts: